 The exhibition was visited every day by many international visitors and Roman citizens who were really intrigued by the theme and its several declensions”.
 Marica Denora

 Marica Denora, born in Bari in 1988, graduated in Mediation and Intercultural Communication.
 Beauty addict, with a huge love for art and books, currently works for International ArtExpo and It’s LIQUID Group.

 International ArtExpo would like to acknowledge all the video artists and photo artists for their effort, vision, and passion for contemporary art.

-International ArtExpo is a not for profit organization that provides a significant forum for cultural dialogue between all artists from different cultures and countries.
-We depend on the support of you.
+International ArtExpo is a not-for-profit organization that provides a significant forum for cultural dialogue between all artists from different cultures and countries.
+We depend on your support of you.
 ArtExpo is grateful to all of the institutions, corporations, and individuals who support our efforts.
 We work with a number of national and international galleries as well as publishers, museums, curators and writers from all over the world.
 We help artists through solo and group exhibitions, gallery representation, magazine reviews and advertisements, press releases, internet promotion, as well as various curatorial projects.